Gustaf VI Adolf: Birth

 Gustaf Adolf was born on 11 November 1882, at Stockholm Palace.
-At birth he was created Duke of Scania.
+At birth he was made Duke of Scania.
 A patrilineal member of the House of Bernadotte, Gustaf Adolf was also descended from the House of Vasa through maternal lines.
 Through his mother, he was a descendant of Gustav IV Adolf of the House of Holstein-Gottorp.
 Gustaf Adolf was the eldest child of Crown Prince Gustaf, later Gustaf V, and Victoria of Baden.
 He was born during the reign of his paternal grandfather, Oscar II.
 Through his mother, Gustaf Adolf was a great-grandson of Kaiser Wilhelm I of Germany, who died when Gustaf Adolf was five years old.
 His maternal grandmother, Princess Louise of Prussia, was the Kaiser's only daughter.